 First and foremost, don’t suffer in silence if you suspect you’re being discriminated against.
 Many women who contact me do so when the situation is so bad that they’re at breaking point and considering quitting even though they’re not the ones in the wrong.
 Talk to your family, a friend or a trusted member of HR.
 If you feel comfortable doing so then raise the matter informally with your employer – it might resolve the matter, they may not even realise what’s happening and how it’s affecting you.

 If it doesn’t or the situation is serious enough you can raise a formal grievance and you may wish to seek advice from a lawyer.
 Be aware, however, that if the only way to put things right turns out to be going to the employment tribunal, the case must be issued within three months less one day of the last act of discrimination taking place, and it is mandatory you go through the ACAS early conciliation procedure - so the window is tight.

-Kim Findlow is an employment legal executive at Slater and Gordon in Manchester.
+Marsha Thompson is an employment lawyer at Slater and Gordon in London.